 In this riveting psychological drama, Benny is a film student attempting to make her first film, a horror movie.
 She is French-born and lives with her mom in London.
-Fuelled by cocaine, he runs auditions and tries to get funding for her endeavour, while her mother battles her own heroin addiction at home.
-Both mother and daughter seem doomed to fail.
+Fuelled by cocaine, she runs auditions and tries to get funding for her endeavour, while her mother battles her own heroin addiction at home.
+In Benny Loves Killing, both mother and daughter seem doomed to fail.

 Benny Loves Killing was made with a budget of just £4,000 to outstanding results.
 The film depicts a young woman who wishes to make a horror film without realising that her existence is nothing short of horrific.
 People warn her of her predicament more than once, noting that horror has “nothing beautiful to add to life”, and that “the eye of the [horror] filmmaker is very dirty”.
 Yet, Benny’s search for horror is strangely touching and beautiful.